boots-edu/textbook/source/original/week8b.md

 We have already seen this in our jest testsin both the describe method and the testmethod\.

-Let’s take a closer look at the secondparameter to the describe method\.
+Let's take a closer look at the secondparameter to the describe method\.

 This parameter is an  _anonymous function_